 The Willie Clancy Summer School starts of the first Saturday of July each year and runs all through the following week.
 The Armada Set Dancing Week runs in parallel with the Willie Clancy Summer School and, between the two, there is a choice of workshops every morning, ceilis every afternoon and a choice of ceilis every night.
 You can dance morning, noon and night for 10 days in a row!

 Takes place the week after Willie Clancy.
 Workshops during the day and ceilis most evenings.
 The last ceili in the Armada is on the afternoon of the second Sunday and the first ceili in Tubbercurry starts that night - some people manage to attend both!

 Takes place the week after Tubbercurry.
 Workshops during the day and ceilis most evenings.

-Takes place the week after Drumshanbo.
+Takes place at the end of July / early August.
 Workshops during the day and ceilis on Tuesday and Friday nights.